 - Being stuck inside on a snowy day can mean more screen time.
 Remember to blink often while enjoying that movie or writing that email.

 - Try using lubricating eye drops.
 Dr. Veronica and Dr. Alan can guide you on which eye drops will best suit your needs.

 - Stay hydrated!
 The eyes are part of a whole system; if one part is dehydrated, chances are the rest of the system could use some hydration as well.

 - Eat foods rich in Omega-3s to promote healthy tears, such as salmon or nuts, as they stimulate quality tears and reduce dryness.

 Dry eye symptoms can range from being mildly uncomfortable to debilitating.
 Don’t let this condition stop you from enjoying this winter season.
 If you are concerned that you may have dry eye or are experiencing any of its symptoms, speak to us at The Dry Eye Center Of NY & NJ and we'll be happy to provide you with the relief you need.

-The Dry Eye Center Of NY & NJ provides dry eye relief and treatment to patients from New York City, Newark, Jersey City, Elizabeth, and throughout New York.
+The Dry Eye Center Of NY & NJ provides dry eye relief and treatment to patients from New York City, Montclair, Livingston, South Orange, and throughout New York.